hackf5/steeplejack/docs/vcpkg.md

 ## Installing dependencies

-You don’t need to call vcpkg manually—`./sj build ...` runs CMake with `vcpkg.json` and installs the manifest dependencies on first configure.
+You don’t need to call vcpkg manually — `./sj build` drives CMake using presets in `CMakePresets.json` and vcpkg manifest mode.

 ## Updating the baseline